dlbewley/dlbewley.github.io/_posts/2015-02-02-Ext4-Tuning-and-Mount-Options-for-Zimbra.md

 Zimbra stores message blobs as individual files, as opposed to one file per mail folder (ala mbox).
 Therefore the inode usage can be very high.
 You may have tons of space free, but if you run out of inodes, pack it in.
 Use `df -i` to examine your inode usage.

 Zimbra suggests `-i 10240` option.
 This says create 1 inode for every 10k of space on the filesystem.
 This assumes that you expect to fill the filesystem up with 10k files.
-How big is your average message?

 How many inodes do I have on my filesystem?